pingarelho/pd-patches/README.md

 ## Recorder

 Records multiple sounds (either mono or stereo) to its own file, just like a real recorder, so you can mix your composition later.
 Also displays the duration of the recording.
 See `test_patch.pd` for instructions.

+#### Tip: some abstractions may not work properly without the `u` folder, which stands for `utils` and contains some useful tools that I often use to build patches.